 - 1. In determining applications for garages, we require applicants to demonstrate that their premises are not primarily used as a garage.
 Such evidence must be based on sales and footfall data over the previous two years to show that petrol and derv sales, and vehicle maintenance and sales, are not the premises' main feature to show the intensity of use.
-Where such information is not available (because for example the premises have only just started trading), we will consider imposing a condition requiring this information to be provided to the licensing authority on a regular basis for the following two years to ensure the premises are not primarily a garage. - Where insufficient evidence exists to establish primary use, we will decide whether or not to grant a licence on the basis of any representations relating to the licensing objectives.
-Any subsequent issues will be dealt with using our enforcement powers in conjunction with other responsible authorities. - 3.
+Where such information is not available (because for example the premises have only just started trading), we will consider imposing a condition requiring this information to be provided to the licensing authority on a regular basis for the following two years to ensure the premises are not primarily a garage. - Where insufficient evidence exists to establish primary use, we will decide whether or not grant a licence and deal with any subsequent issues using our enforcement powers in conjunction with other responsible authorities. - 2.
 Where relevant representations have been made and a premises licence is granted in these circumstances, we shall treat it as an off-licence for the purposes of policy LP2 and grant hours accordingly.